louis-stones/micro-frontend/README.md

-# React Module Federation POC
+# React Micro Frontend using Module Federation

 A POC of the Webpack Module Federation Case using React to deliver a micro-frontend.